jeroenpeeters/thesis/README.md

 # Thesis
 This repo contains the source text of my Master's thesis in Software Engineering.
-It is currently a work in progress.
+It is a work in progress.

 # Notes